Measurement of the Muon Flux at SND@LHC: Results from the 2023-2025 Proton and Heavy-Ion Periods: Conclusion

 We have reported the muon flux measurements for heavy-ion and proton collisions at the SND@LHC experiment using data collected between 2023 and 2025.
 Muons originating from beam interactions at LEHR.11R1 follow the same trajectory as IP1 muons and are synchronous with collision events.
 Consequently, they cannot be temporally separated and are included in the reported flux values.

 The measured muon fluxes for heavy-ion collisions are:

 The measured muon fluxes for proton data are:

-Systematic uncertainties dominate, with the statistical component contributing approximately 1\% for proton data and $\lesssim$0.1\% for heavy-ion data (see \mbox{Table \ref{tab:MuonFlux}}).
+Systematic uncertainties dominate, with the statistical component contributing less than 0.1\% for both proton and heavy-ion data (see \mbox{Table \ref{tab:MuonFlux}}).
 Unlike the 2022 proton data analysis, a unified fiducial area was adopted for both SciFi and DS measurements.
 This consistency eliminates the choice of detector subsystem as a source of systematic uncertainty.

 A comparison with Monte Carlo simulations shows agreement within $\sim$10\% for the 2023 and 2024 proton data, and within $\sim$20\% for the 2025 data.
 Heavy-ion simulations were performed using the 2022 LHC configuration.
 Given the similarities between the 2022 and 2023 heavy-ion LHC configurations, these simulations show good agreement ($\sim$5\%) with the 2023 experimental results.